 - Cope and Begin to Move Forward

-Over the years, hurricanes have turned out to be a home-wrecker, a nature-destroyer, and even a man’s killer that has cost the loss of million lives, billions of properties damaged and these are definitely threatening.
-If you want your home and your family to survive and recover from this kind of catastrophe, then, preparedness and awareness are the keys to withstanding it.
+Over the years, hurricanes have turned out to be a home-wrecker, a nature-destroyer, and even a man’s killer that has cost the loss of millions of lives, billions of properties damaged, and these are threatening.
+If you want your home and your family to survive and recover from this kind of catastrophe, then preparedness and awareness are the keys to withstanding it.

-Hurricane tends to be more intense and destructive and they do not occur frequently compared to as other natural disasters do.
-The good thing is, you can prepare ahead, and forecast the event when will strike.
-Basically, there are things you can do to keep your home, your family, even business safe and secure from hurricanes.
+Hurricanes tend to be more intense and destructive, and they do not occur frequently compared to other natural disasters.
+The good thing is, you can prepare ahead and forecast the event when you will strike.
+There are things you can do to keep your home, your family, even your business safe and secure from hurricanes.

-To prepare your home, your family or even your business from the wrath of the hurricane and keep them safe and secure.
-Here are few things to keep in mind:
+To prepare your home, your family, or even your business from the wrath of the hurricane and keep them safe and secure.
+Here are a few things to keep in mind:

-- When a forecast of a hurricane has been announced or reported, prepare as soon as possible your stock supplies.
-Have a closet or any safe place where you can keep your goods, clothes, medicines, water supply, or whatever item that you need.
+- When a hurricane forecast has been announced or reported, prepare yourself as soon as possible for your stock supplies.
+Have a closet or any safe place to keep your goods, clothes, medicines, water supply, or whatever item you need.

-- In an emergency, be prepared to be self-sufficient, you need to take care of yourself and family for a minimum of 72 hours.
-Paying attention to the emergency radio can help you be informed of evacuation order in your areas.
+- In an emergency, be prepared to be self-sufficient.
+You need to take care of yourself and your family for a minimum of 72 hours.
+Paying attention to the emergency radio can help you be informed of the evacuation order in your areas.

 Naturally, when rivers, streams, and lakes overflow due to heavy rainfall, flooding occurs.
 However, it can also be caused by various factors.
 For some, it constitutes one of the most recurrent and disrupting weather hazards.